Sunless tanning: Temporary bronzers (skin colorants)

 Bronzers are a temporary sunless tanning or bronzing option.
 These come in powders, sprays, mousse, gels, lotions and moisturizers.
 Once applied, they create a tan that can easily be removed with soap and water.
 Like make-up, these products tint or stain a person's skin only until they are washed off.

 They are often used for "one-day" only tans, or to complement a DHA-based sunless tan.
 Many formulations are available, and some have limited sweat or light water resistance.
-If applied under clothing, or where fabric and skin edges meet, most will create some light but visible rub-off.
+Walnut oil extract, jojoba extract, and caramel are ingredients frequently used in temporary bronzers.
+If bronzer is applied under clothing, or where fabric and skin edges meet, most will create some light but visible rub-off.
 Dark clothing prevents the rub-off from being noticeable.
 While these products are much safer than tanning beds, the color produced can sometimes look orangey and splotchy if applied incorrectly.

 A recent trend is that of lotions or moisturizers containing a gradual tanning agent.
 A slight increase in color is usually observable after the first use, but color will continue to darken the more frequently the product is used.

 Just as with the term "sunless tanner", the term "bronzer" is likewise not defined by law, or by regulations enforced by the FDA.
 What is defined and regulated is the color additive DHA, or dihydroxyacetone.
 (Note that the "color additive" dihydroxyacetone is itself colorless.)

+Many of these bronzers contain allergens such as benzyl alcohol, tocopherol (vitamin E), and fragrances.
+While these bronzers are a safer alternative to tanning beds, consumers should be aware that allergic reactions on the skin may occur.

 Air brush tanning is a spray on tan performed by a professional.
 An air brush tan can last five to ten days and will fade when the skin is washed.
 It is used for special occasions or to get a quick dark tan.
 At-home airbrush tanning kits and aerosol mists are also available.